Laboratoria/curriculum/topics/javascript/02-flow-control/02-loops/README.md

 /*
  *
- * La salida de este código será:
+ * A saída do código será:
  * a
  * b
  * c